smeredith0044/Animal-Crossing-Villager-Finder/README.md

 - Clone the git repo using the git clone button
 - open the project in visual studio
 - Debug and begin to run the console app.
+- If api is not responding please search for the villager "raymond"